This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 2: Seal Bag

 Set up the Sous Vide machine to heat to a temperature of 132°F, and attach it to a very large pot of water.
-Place the roast in a plastic bag, then submerge it in the water completely.
+Place the roast in a plastic bag or vacuum seal bag if you have a vacuum sealer, then submerge it in the water completely.

 3: Sous Vide